laszloszurok/hugo-website/content/posts/linux-enable-hibernation.md

 ## Modify the initramfs

-Open /etc/mkinitcpio.conf with a text editor and locate the following line:
+Open `/etc/mkinitcpio.conf` with a text editor and locate the following line:
 ```text
 HOOKS=(base udev autodetect modconf block filesystems keyboard fsck)
 ```

-You have to add the 'resume' hook to this array, somewhere after udev, so the line will be:
+You have to add the `resume` hook to this array, somewhere after udev, so the line will be:
 ```text
 HOOKS=(base udev autodetect modconf block filesystems keyboard resume fsck)
 ```